adalmia96/Cluster-Analysis/README.md

 # Tired of Topic Models?
 Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!
-The repo contains the source code for the paper: link here
+The repo contains the source code for the [paper](https://www.aclweb.org/anthology/2020.emnlp-main.135.pdf):

+Sia, S., Dalmia, A., & Mielke, S. J. (2020).
+Tired of Topic Models?
+Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!
+Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), 1728–1736. https://doi.org/10.18653/v1/2020.emnlp-main.135

 ## How to use the code
 To cluster the word embeddings to discover the latent topics, run the code/score.py file.